eyriewow/merge-models/README.md

 If you are using Windows and [Automatics Webui](https://github.com/AUTOMATIC1111/stable-diffusion-webui), which I highly recommend, the easiest way to use this script is to use the .bat file.

 - Download this repo as a zip file
-- Extract the folder and place it in the main folder of your stable-diffusion install.
+- Extract the folder and place it in the main folder of your stable-diffusion install
-  - Copy the two models you want to merge into the folder you just created.
+  - Copy the two models you want to merge into the folder you just created
   - Run `merge.bat`
   - The .bat file should guide you through the merge process

 ### Running merge.py Directly

 If you aren't using Automatic's web UI or are comfortable with the command line, you can also run `merge.py` directly.
 Just like with the .bat method, I'd recommend creating a folder within your stable-diffusion installation's main folder.
-This script requires torch to be installed, which you most likely will have installed a venv inside your stable-diffusion webui install.
+This script requires torch to be installed, which you most likely will have installed in a venv inside your stable-diffusion webui install.

 - Navigate to the merge folder in your terminal
 - Activate the venv